Pasquotank Correctional Institution: 2017 escape attempt

 On October 12, 2017, Pasquotank Correctional Institution became the site of the deadliest escape attempt in North Carolina history when four inmates used tools gathered from the prison's sewing factory to stab and bludgeon four facility employees to death, including two correctional officers, a correction enterprise manager, and a maintenance mechanic.

 A total of fourteen people—four inmates and ten prison employees—were injured during the escape attempt, which began with inmates starting a fire in the facility's sewing plant around 3:00 p.m.
-Two employees, 35-year-old corrections officer Justin Smith and 50-year-old correction enterprises manager Veronica Darden, died of their injuries the day of the incident.
+Two employees, 35-year-old corrections officer Justin Smith and 50-year-old correction enterprises manager Veronica Darden, died of their injuries on the day of the incident.
 Two other facility employees, 49-year-old corrections officer Wendy Shannon and 31-year-old maintenance mechanic Geoffrey Howe, also died as a result of injuries sustained during the attack.

 Both the facility and nearby schools were placed on lockdown during the escape attempt.
 A total of 729 inmates were present at the facility on the day of the attack.

 Mikel Edward Brady II, one of the prisoners involved in the botched escape attempt, was charged with four counts of first-degree murder in connection with the incident, as well as prison escape, attempted murder, assault with a deadly weapon, and intent to kill.
 At the time of the failed escape, Brady had been in prison for the 2013 attempted murder of North Carolina Highway Patrol trooper Michael Potts, who had been shot four times.
 On October 14, 2019, just over two years after the incident occurred, Brady was found guilty of all 14 charges against him.
 The jury required just over half an hour of deliberation before returning with the verdict.

 District attorney Andrew Womble alleged that the escape attempt and attack had been planned for three months, and that although three other inmates participated in the event and were charged with murder, Brady was the ringleader.
-Brady stated that he and the other inmates, who were incarcerated in the same part of the prison, had been planning for months.
+Brady stated that he and the other inmates, who were incarcerated in the same part of the prison, had been planning the attack for months.
 They specifically chose a Thursday to launch the attempt because they knew that no one would be watching over the loading dock.
 Justin Smith, one of the four fatalities of the attack, had his radio stolen because Brady observed that Smith "was not a good communicator".
 According to Brady, he planned the escape because "prisoners were treated unfairly, and the race card was always thrown".